Lab 10: H100 Matrix Multiplication

 In this part, you will implement a matrix multiplication kernel for matrices of size M = 8192, N = 8192, K = 8192.
 The goal is to achieve performance close to cuBLAS peak performance, which is around at 798 TFLOPs.

 Deliverable: Implement a high-performance matrix multiplication kernel in h100-matmul.cu that computes C = A × B for M = 8192, N = 8192, K = 8192.
 As before, matrix A and B are both K-major, and matrix C is M-major.
 Your implementation will likely need to leverage both TMA for efficient data movement and wgmma for computation.
+For performance cutoffs, your code grade for this part will be calculated as 100 + (%speedup - 95) * 1.33.
+This means 95% speedup will count as full credit, and 80% speedup will be 80%, with any percentage above 95% speedup counting to extra credit.

 Question 1 for final write-up: What percentage of peak cuBLAS performance were you able to achieve?
 How did you manage the TMA and wgmma interfaces along with your shared memory and registers?
 What was your model for synchronization?
 What were the key tradeoffs that you encountered in designing your kernel?
 Any interesting bugs to report?